sddiaz/Portfolio/Password Generator/README.md

 ### What I learned

 - Don't leave any "[Broken Windows](https://medium.com/@learnstuff.io/broken-window-theory-in-software-development-bef627a1ce99)" so to speak (I.E. tackle ALL edge cases for the best user experience!)
-- Introducted to JavaScript and connecting it to DOM elements to behave as described (already familiar with OOP in C#/C++)
+- Introduced to JavaScript and connecting it to DOM elements to behave as described (already familiar with OOP in C#/C++)

 ### Useful resources